 The combined use of traditional psychotherapies, experiential therapies, and adventure therapies is what makes the Rise program unique, and uniquely effective for the patients it serves.
 Combining the insights and strategies learned through by individual and group psychotherapy, the visceral expressiveness of experiential therapy, and the physical and emotional immersion of adventure therapy, creates an exceptionally rounded and deeply engaging treatment experience.

 Treating addiction and co-occurring mental health conditions including trauma, anxiety, depression, and mood disorders requires education and psychotherapy.
 People struggling with the disease of addiction and these mental health conditions must learn about these conditions in order to manage their ongoing care.
 Evidence-based psychotherapies help patients process traumatic experiences and learn techniques to effectively reduce and manage the symptoms of their conditions.
 As a part of the Futures Recovery Healthcare system, Rise patients receive comprehensive, personalized clinical psychotherapy from Futures’ experienced and licensed treatment professionals.

-Patients receive at least one individual therapy session per week, and a tailored plan of evidence-based psychotherapies including:
+Patients receive at least two individual therapy session per week, and a tailored plan of evidence-based psychotherapies including: